 You can check my blog post about Elasticsearch operator for more details.
 My preferred way to deploy applications on Kubernetes is using Helm.
 For this post, I created my own Helm charts repository where I can put some charts when needed and to not wait for a pull request to get merged into official charts repository.

 So, let's add the new Helm repository and install the Elasticsearch operator:

-When you install the Elasticsearch operator you will get the new Custom Resource Definition or CRD.
+When you install the Elasticsearch operator you will have the new Custom Resource Definition or CRD in your cluster.
 You can check that with this command:

 ⚡ kubectl get CustomResourceDefinition NAME AGE elasticsearchclusters.enterprises.upmc.com 2m